 and social environments and the decision making strategies that are

 - Based on this knowledge, develop strategies to influence (e.g.,

 through "nudging") the behavior of others in order to achieve business

 and societal goals, such as increasing sales or reducing environmental

-- Analyze the behavior of others (e.g., employees) in order to improve
+- Analyze historical and every day examples of leadership in order to

-- Formulate negotiation strategies to achieve optimal results in terms
+- Apply negotiation strategies to achieve optimal results in terms of

 involved (integrative negotiations).